 All properties directly ajoining alleygate schemes will have been provided with a key.
 However if you require a replacement or an additional key,

 How to report a fault with an alleygate?

-If you are experiencing any problems or faults with your alleygates please complete the online form.
-Please provide the location and scheme number when reporting an issue.
+If you are experiencing any problems or faults with your alleygates please let us know, you will be asked to provide the location and/or the scheme number.